sbotticelli/DetectAzureADInactiveUsers/README.md

 <br/>

 ### Prerequisites:
+- To access this property, you need an Azure Active Directory Premium edition

 - Create a Certificate (with [*New-SelfSignedCertificate.ps1*](https://github.com/sbotticelli/DetectAzureADInactiveUsers/blob/main/New-SelfSignedCertificate.ps1) script you can generate a Self-Signed Certificate)

 - [Create](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) an **App Registration** in Azure